simoncblyth/opticks/notes/issues/direct_to_gltf_feasibility.rst

 ExtG4
-   new package bringing together G4 and lower level Opticks (SysRap, NPY, GGeo?) : using lots of static enhancers to single Geant4 classes
+   new package bringing together G4 and lower level Opticks (SysRap, NPY, GGeo) : using lots of static enhancers to single Geant4 classes

-extg4/X4VSolid
+   Subsequently find that use of GGeo is very natural here, as that has persisting already implemented

+extg4/X4PhysicalVolume
+   converts a G4 volume tree directly into a sofar sparsely populated GGeo instance

+extg4/X4Solid

    1. DONE: polygonize G4VSolid instances into vtx and tri NPY buffers
-   2. TODO: get YOG to work with X4VSolid instances, so can save them as GLTF
+   2. TODO: get YOG to work with X4Solid instances, so can save them as GLTF
    3. TODO: add analytic type info regarding the solid into ... hmm actually the test solid is a sphere, the analytic GDML style info needs to be collected prior to descending to generic solid G4VSolid and somehow communicated thru to